yuqiii-wang/KnowledgeNotes/network/security/oauth/proof_of_possession.md

 Proof-of-Possession (short PoP) tokens are bound to the client that requested the token.
 I

-Generally, there are two appraoches:
+Generally, there are two approaches:

 ## JWK-Based Proof-of-Possession